jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ### Scale formulas

-Scales are identified by their intervals, either between degrees (**T-T-S-T-T-T-S**), from the tonic (**1-2-3-4-5-6-7** or **1-2-b3-4-5-b6-b7**), or by the location of semitones (semitones at **3-4** and **7-1**).
+Scales are defined by their intervals, either between degrees (**T-T-S-T-T-T-S**), from the tonic (**1-2-3-4-5-6-7** or **1-2-b3-4-5-b6-b7**), or by the location of semitones (semitones at **3-4** and **7-1**).